 Supplemented foods can advertise health benefits by making a health claim.
 Supplemented foods need to use an FA5 form for making a claim.

-A dietary supplement is in a controlled dose form, and does not represent food.
 The Dietary Supplements Regulations 1985 are administered by the Medsafe division of the Ministry of Health.
 The Medsafe website has more information.

 Who to contact